bunsvr/docs/docs/app/responses.md

 # Sending Responses

-Stricjs simplifies the process of sending different types of responses in your web application.
+Stric simplifies the process of sending different types of responses in your web application.
 Here's an overview of the various methods available for sending responses.

 ## Basic Response Formats
 Stricjs offers several shorthand functions for sending common response types:

 ```ts